-Marking is the process of assigning a numerical value to students' performance in a test.
+Marking is the process of assigning a numerical value to students' performance on a test.
 Accurate marking is of great importance at DBE as it clearly affects the reliability of the tests and the validity of the inferences made based on the test scores.
 This can help all the stakeholders.

-In order to ensure marking standards, instructors who are responsible for marking are expected to comply with the invigilation guidelines sent by the Testing Unit before the exam.
+To ensure marking standards, instructors who are responsible for marking are expected to comply with the invigilation guidelines sent by the Testing Unit before the exam.